Select Page

 Dr. Cathy Lauer

-Dr. Cathy Lauer has been involved in public education for over 36 years.
-After retiring from Nixon-Smiley CISD in 2021, where she served as superintendent for nearly 18 years, Cathy discovered retirement wasn’t her calling and quickly returned to the field.
-Now, she is enjoying her latest project as the Lead for the Texas Strategic Leadership at Region 13, where she coaches area superintendents through the change management process.
-She describes that as “more fun than actual work.”
-In addition, Dr. Lauer currently teaches graduate courses in education as an adjunct professor for National University, a side position she has enjoyed for more than 22 years.
-Cathy holds degrees in elementary education, mid-management, and educational leadership and is certified by TEA as an EISO trainer.
+Dr. Cathy Lauer has spent more than 37 years in public education.
+After retiring in 2021 from Nixon-Smiley CISD, where she served as superintendent for nearly 18 years, Cathy quickly realized that retirement wasn’t quite her style.
+She returned to the field and is now enjoying her latest role as Lead for Texas Strategic Leadership (TSL) at ESC Region 13, where she partners with districts on strategic planning and supports superintendents through the change management process — a role she describes as “more fun than actual work.”
+Cathy holds degrees in elementary education, mid-management, and educational leadership, and is an authorized provider of EISO training, along with other state-mandated training for Texas school board members.

 Melinda Marquez